-The VISION 2050 Plan proposes that the existing commuter bus service be replaced with a commuter rail service between the City of Oconomowoc and Downtown Milwaukee.
+VISION 2050 recommends that the existing commuter bus service be replaced with a commuter rail service between the City of Oconomowoc and downtown Milwaukee.
 The Jefferson County portion of the Milwaukee urbanized area would be served by a station proposed to be located in the City of Oconomowoc.
 Transit service to the industrial areas in the Town of Ixonia from the commuter rail station could be provided through a van shuttle service.
-Map 1.8 of Chapter I of Volume III shows how the commuter rail line proposed to serve the City of Oconomowoc connects with the other components of the recommended transit element of VISION 2050.
+Map 1.8 in Chapter 1 of Volume III shows how the commuter rail line recommended to serve the City of Oconomowoc connects with the other components of the recommended transit element of VISION 2050.